openvehicles/Open-Vehicle-Monitoring-System-3/vehicle/OVMS.V3/components/vehicle_minise/docs/index.rst

 WARNINGS
 --------

-Alarm behaviour
-^^^^^^^^^^^^^^^

-As standard, the i3 will sound the alarm if anything is left connected to the OBD-II port when the car is locked.

-A tool like Bimmercode will allow you to disable this.
-Alternatively you will need to disconnect the OVMS unit before locking the car.

-A future version may add a command to allow you to disable this alarm directly from your OVMS shell.

 12V Battery drain
 ^^^^^^^^^^^^^^^^^

-The i3 has a small 20Ah AGM 12v battery.
+The Mini Cooper SE has a small 20Ah AGM 12v battery.
 Whilst care has been taken to minimize OVMS' power usage, OVMS could eventually drain this battery if the car is left unplugged and locked.
 OVMS will also send an alert if 12V drops under 12V alert threshold.
 (See 12V Calibration section).